Hassan Marican

-Tan Sri Mohd Hassan Marican (born 18 October 1952) is a Malaysian businessman and corporate figure who has served as Chairman of the Special Advisory Body to the Minister of Finance Anwar Ibrahim since February 2023.
+Tan Sri Mohd Hassan Marican (born 18 October 1952) is a Malaysian businessman and corporate figure who has served as Chairman of the Special Advisory Body to the Minister of Finance Anwar Ibrahim and Minister II Amir Hamzah Azizan since February 2023.
 He is the former President and Chief Executive of Petronas, Member of the Council of Eminent Persons and Member of the Board of Directors of Khazanah Nasional.

 Early life and education

 Hassan was born in Sungai Petani, Kedah on 18 October 1952.
 He studied in Malay College Kuala Kangsar (MCKK) in 1971.

 Career

 Hassan Marican was a partner of an accounting firm named Hanafiah Raslan & Mohamed from 1981 to 1989.

-Hassan was the CEO of Petronas Nasional Berhad from 1989 till 10 February 2010.
-He was appointed by Tun Dr Mahathir Mohamad as a Member of the Council of Eminent Persons (CEP) along with Zeti Akhtar Aziz, Daim Zainuddin, Robert Kuok and Jomo Kwame Sundaram in 2018.
+Hassan was the CEO of Petronas Nasional Berhad from 1995 till 10 February 2010.
+He was appointed by Mahathir Mohamad as a Member of the Council of Eminent Persons (CEP) along with Zeti Akhtar Aziz, Daim Zainuddin, Robert Kuok and Jomo Kwame Sundaram in 2018.
 He was appointed a Director of Khazanah Nasional Berhad on July the same year.
 Hassan is also the Senior Advisor of Temasik International Advisors, the Chairman of Sembcorp Marine, and the Director of the Regional Economic Development Authority of Sarawak.